TYPO3-svn-archive/nc_staticfilecache/Documentation/Configuration/Global.rst

 This allows you to format the time according to your own locale.
 Please see the php manual for the function 'strftime'.

-*Log debug information to devlog*

-If enabled, logging info will be written to devlog.
-So make sure you have this installed if you have this option checked.

 *Recreate URI*

 Recreate URI by typoLink to have a valid cached file name.